 This place draws a large number of devotees from the nearby villages since it’s an important local pilgrim too.
-Makar Sankranti & Kartik Purnima are few occasions when people throng Galtaji in large numbers for the holy dip at Galta Kund.
+Makar Sankranti & Kartik Purnima are few occasions when people throng here in large numbers for the holy dip at Galta Kund.

 Even though these temples are a big tourist attraction, I have always found that locals outnumber tourists.

-Galta temples were built during the reign of Maharaja Sawai Jai Singh II, founder of Jaipur city in the early 18th century.
-Before these temples were built, there was a small temple in nearby hills which are now in a ruined state.
+These temples were built during the reign of Maharaja Sawai Jai Singh II, founder of Jaipur city in the early 18th century.
+There were small temples in nearby hills before these temples which are now in a ruined state.

 These temples have beautiful frescoes & paintings from the Indian mythology and Hindu religion on the walls & ceilings.
 The architecture is mesmerizing as it uses canopies/ chhatri, lattices, the windows in a unique style which is a hallmark of Jaipur architecture.

 Out of the three temples, two have been constructed in haveli style- Shri Gyan Gopal Ji temple & Shri Sitaram Ji temple.
 The latter being the biggest among all temples at Galtaji.